OCWSL Rules & Regulations

 A. No team representative (including the coach) shall have the right to cancel, postpone, add or change the field of play or make any changes to any scheduled game for any reason without consulting a member of the Executive Board.

 B. Referees will have the right to decide whether or not a field is playable.
-Teams that do not show up with enough players to start a game by 6:45 pm, regardless of the referees’ decision, will forfeit the game.
+Teams that do not show up with enough players to start a game within 15 minutes of the game’s scheduled start time, regardless of the referees’ decision, will forfeit the game.

 C. The Executive Board may decide to cancel the full schedule of games by 4:00 p.m. on game day.